Spirik/GEM/README.md

 * **appearance** [*optional*]
   *Type*: `GEMAppearance`
   Object of type `GEMAppearance` that holds values of appearance settings that define how menu is rendered on screen.
-Essentially allows to pass appearance as a single object instead of specifying each option as a aseparate argument.
+Essentially allows to pass appearance as a single object instead of specifying each option as a separate argument.

 ![GEM customization](https://github.com/Spirik/GEM/wiki/images/customization.gif)